-Clinical trials are part of clinical research and, more importantly, the root of medical advances for the past hundred-plus years.
-Clinical trials and research help us find new treatments for illnesses, make advancements to prevent diseases, and even discover new ways to detect diseases.
-At the root of all clinical research is something even more important than the discovery—the fully informed consent of the participant.
+As part of clinical research, clinical trials have been the root of medical advances for the past century.
+Clinical trials help us find new ways to treat, prevent, and detect diseases.
+At the root of all clinical research is something even more important than the discovery—fully informed consent.

-Informed consent is one of the highest principles in the medical profession, as it is the ethical and legal requirement for all physicians—and in the case of clinical trials, research professionals —to provide the patient/participant with all the relevant communication to treatment and research.
-In this process, the participant will completely understand the risks associated with the trial and the benefits the researchers hope to discover.
+Informed consent is one of the highest principles in the medical profession.
+It is an ethical and legal requirement for all physicians.
+Research professionals must provide the patient/participant with all the relevant information about treatment and research.
+In this process, the participant will completely understand the risks associated with the trial.

 Informed Consent in Clinical Research

-In clinical research, volunteers take risks involved in the study for any benefits discovered during the testing.
-Informed consent in clinical research goes beyond a mere legal requirement—it is an ethical imperative.
-Moreso, informed consent is the process of providing potential participants with the key facts about a clinical trial before they decide whether to participate.
+In clinical research, volunteers take risks to help advance medicine and receive compensation.
+Informed consent in clinical research is ethically imperative.
+Informed consent means providing potential participants with key facts about a clinical trial before they decide whether to participate.

-A lack of informed consent in the research field effectively denies a participant the ability to fully understand the study, depriving their ability to make a fully formed decision to participate.
-According to the U.S. Food and Drug Administration, researchers build trust and transparency by providing accurate and understandable information about the study, ensuring the participant understands alternate options available, their confidentiality in participating, and their right to withdraw from a study at any time without consequence.
+A lack of informed consent prevents a participant from fully understanding the study and making the right decision.
+According to the U.S. Food and Drug Administration, researchers build trust and transparency by providing accurate and understandable information about the study.
+Transparency helps the patient understand their options, risks, and right to withdraw at any time without consequence.

 Elements of Informed Consent

-Obtaining informed consent for research requires a few vital elements, including disclosure of information, volunteerism, and full decision-making capacity.
+Obtaining informed consent for research requires a few vital elements:

 Volunteerism is at the core of any clinical trial, as all participants must know and understand all aspects of the trial.
 Researchers must allow participants significant time to review materials, ask questions, and consult with others if desired.
-Any undue influence must be strictly avoided, ensuring voluntary participation free from pressure.
+They must strictly avoid influencing or pressuring the participant.

 Decision-making capacity is defined by the Veterans Health Administration (VHA) Handbook as “the ability to understand and appreciate the nature and consequences of health decisions and to formulate and communicate decisions concerning health care.”
-Researchers should ensure that participants understand the research’s purpose, any associated risks, their obligations to participate in the study, and their ability to withdraw at any point.
+Researchers should ensure that participants understand all the information they’ve provided and the participant can make an informed decision.

 Participants who suffer any harm or consequences from a clinical trial may seek compensation for their ailments.
-The presence of an attorney familiar with medical malpractice cases can bring peace of mind to the afflicted should any complications arise involving a lack of informed consent.
+A medical malpractice attorney can bring peace of mind to the afflicted if/when complications arise involving a lack of informed consent.

 Generally, participating in a clinical trial requires permission and a signature on a large amount of paperwork.
 Still, there are times when a severe reaction or complication must be addressed.